|Professor Ben Marwick (read about my values, ethics & expectations from students)

 You can measure your progress in achieving the learning goals for this course by doing the assignments and reviewing our feedback.
 We can divide the assignments for this class into two groups: small things and big things.

 The big things are a short scholarly essay, and a media project.
 The short essay is a formal, technical analysis of a film with archaeological content that is similar to one of ones we watch in the class (you cannot write about a film we watch in class).
 This will be due at the middle of the quarter.
 This activity is focused on the learning goals of describing, analysing, and interpreting.
-The media project is a group project that has two parts: a media product (such as a short film, animation, comic, song, etc.) and a formal written commentary.
+The unessay is a group project that will have more information available in a few days.
 This is due in the second last week of classes.
 This is focused on the learning goals of describing, judging and constructing.

 From time to time we will request your feedback and responses using an online quiz or similar.
 The will be infrequent and easy.
 They are not graded and will not form part of your final grade for the class.
 The purpose of these is to encourage you to participate and find meaning in your experience of this class in ways that are not focussed on getting a grade.
 We do this because it will help you to prepare to participate effectively in civil society, where we often things because we believe in their essential worth, rather than to get a higher salary or improve our status in material ways.